Lockelamoree/NiNa/README.md

 # NiNa

-NiNa is a local environment setup for experimenting with Large Language Models (LLMs) using [Ollama](https://docs.ollama.ai/) as a backend.
-This repository provides a Docker Compose configuration and a basic framework to integrate your chosen LLM model into a containerized environment.In addition, NiNa supports a basic Retrieval Augmented Generation (RAG) setup that utilizes a local PDF folder as the document source for context retrieval.
+NiNa is a local environment setup for experimenting with Large Language Models (LLMs).
+This Ui includes a Retrieval-Augmented Generation component which you can use to utilize your own local pdfs to your liking to provide context for your LLM.

+For example i like to include Forensic Reports into my local RAG/PDF Folder and then ask the llm questions about it.

+Feel free to use my finetuned llama 3.1 LLM NiNa: https://huggingface.co/LockeLamora2077/NiNa and let me know what you think :)

 ## Overview
-This project aims to simplify local experimentation and development workflows with LLMs.
-By leveraging Docker Compose, it encapsulates dependencies, ensuring a smoother start-up process and easier model swapping.
-It is designed to work alongside Ollama, a tool that streamlines model management and provides a straightforward API for interacting with large language models locally.

-Key features:

 Modular LLM Integration: Easily switch between different LLMs by updating environment variables.
 RAG with Local PDFs: The included Docker services can handle retrieval-augmented generation by using local PDFs for context.
 Simply drop your PDFs into the specified folder and the retrieval service will index and serve their content.